 - 2 green onion stalks

 - Defrost the shrimps 2 hours before you are ready to cook.
 Pat dry to remove any water.

 - In a pan, put 1 tablespoon of oil.
 Once it is hot place the shrimps, making sure not to overcrowed the pan, you want to cook both sides just until golden brown, not fully cooked.
 Place aside on a plate.

 - With the same pan or wok, add the other 1 tablespoon of oil, add the diced onions, crushed garlic, and 2 pieces of thinly sliced ginger.
 Cook until the onions are a bit translucent.
-Add the ketchup, Worcestershire, sugar, and water.
+Add the ketchup, vinegar, Worcestershire, sugar, and water.
 Taste to see if more sugar is needed, and adjust the water depending on how thick you want the sauce to be.
 Add the shrimps back into the pan until cooked about 2-3 minutes depending on the size.
 Garnish with green onions and serve.